StateVoicesNational/Spoke/README.md

 ## Get Started

 The easiest way to get started is with Heroku.
-You can also learn about Spoke through the [user] and [admin] video demos or in the explanation on [how to decide if Spoke is right for you.](/EXPLANATION_DECIDING_ON_SPOKE.md)
+You can also learn about Spoke through the [texter](https://youtu.be/EqE1UDvKGco) and [admin](https://youtu.be/PTMykMX8gII) video demos or in the explanation on [how to decide if Spoke is right for you.](/EXPLANATION_DECIDING_ON_SPOKE.md)

 For developers, please see our recomendations for [deploying locally for development](/HOWTO_DEVELOPMENT_LOCAL_SETUP.md).